 More configuration examples can be found via

-The sudo utility is probably the best know privilege escalation utility in the UNIX world.
+The sudo utility is probably the best know privilege elevation utility in the UNIX world.
 It’s included in most or all modern UNIX or UNIX-like systems.
 It is also available on OpenBSD but is not installed by default since the doas utility is available.

 In order to use sudo, it first needs to be installed.

-By default, only the root user is allowed to use sudo command.
+By default, only the root user is allowed to use the sudo command.
 Following the doas example configuration above, the users in the group wheel can be allowed by uncommenting the last line of the section below in /etc/sudoers:

 The visudo command checks the syntax of the /etc/sudoers file before writing it and helps prevent misconfiguration.
 It’s the recommended way to edit the sudoers file instead of opening it directly with an editor.